-(funding provided by the Tony Callison Memorial Fund; all lectures at 5pm in Goertzen Hall 21, unless otherwise noted)
+(funding generously provided by the Tony Callison Memorial Fund)

 Based on the book by Robert Bevan, The Destruction of Memory delves into the complex story underlying cultural destruction — examining examples from WWII, the Former Yugoslavia, Mali and Syria, among other places.
 After the screening (1hr, 21 minutes), a panel discussion and question and answer session will be held with the film’s director, Tim Slade, along with faculty members from the WSU programs in Architecture, English, and History.

 In collaboration with the Asia Program, the Department of Foreign Languages and Cultures, and International Programs, the School of Design and Construction will host a workshop on “Revitalizing Rural Environments” with renowned Chinese architect as the main speaker and guest.